 Is it safe to book a vacation rental directly?

 Yes, with the right host.
 Look for properties with a real website, verifiable reviews on Airbnb or VRBO, and secure payment processing (credit card, not wire transfer or Venmo).
-Established hosts with a long review history are as safe to book with directly as through any platform.
+Established hosts with a long review history are as safe to book directly as through any platform.
 Your credit card's buyer protection applies regardless of where you book.

 How much do you save booking direct?